 Apple has taken a significant step in the fight against shady calls with a feature called "Silence Unknown Callers."
 Now, with just the flip of a switch, you can stop would-be scammers and spammers from blowing up your digits every day.
 And it doesn't stop there — this feature will send any number that iOS doesn't recognize from Contacts, Mail, and Messages directly to voicemail, so your phone will only ring for numbers that matter to you.

 Once running iOS 13, all you need to do is open Settings, then tap "Phone."
-At the bottom of this screen, you'll find "Silence Unknown Callers" disabled by default.
+Near the bottom of this screen, you'll find "Silence Unknown Callers" disabled by default.
 Simply tap the slider next to the setting to enable it.

 Just remember that with this setting enabled, calls from numbers outside of Contacts, Mail, and Messages will be sent directly to voicemail.
 While that's great for anyone you don't want to talk to, be wary if you're someone who receives important calls from numbers you don't have on your iPhone.
 If you keep this setting on, check your voicemail frequently.